Foundations for a theory of complex matroids: Cryptomorphism between phirotopes and dual pairs

 \subsection{Phirotopes from dual pairs}

+This section will prove Proposition~\ref{perp-phir}, that a dual pair of complex circuit and cocircuit signatures induces a unique equivalence class of phirotopes.

-Recall from Definition~\ref{def:basisgraph} the notion of {\em basis graph} of a matroid.
-Moreover, recall from Lemma~\ref{basic_circ} that if $B$ is a basis of a matroid $\Mm$ on the ground set $E$, and $x\in E\setminus B$, then there is a unique circuit $C(B,x)$ contained in $B\cup\{x\}$, called the {basic circuit of $x$ with respect to $B$}.
+Recall the notion of {\em basis graph} of a matroid (or see Definition~\ref{def:basisgraph} in the Appendix) and that, if $B$ is a basis of a matroid $\Mm$ on the ground set $E$ and $x\in E\setminus B$, then there is a unique circuit $C(B,x)$ contained in $B\cup\{x\}$, called the {basic circuit of $x$ with respect to $B$} (for this, see Lemma~\ref{basic_circ}).

 To construct a phirotope from a dual pair $\Co$, $\Do$ of circuit orientations we will follow the strategy of \cite[Proposition 3.5.2 (2.\ proof)]{BLSWZ}, which proves a similar result for oriented matroids.
 The gist of the proof is as follows. \begin{itemize} \item We arbitrarily choose one ordered basis $(b_1,\ldots, b_d)$ to have $\phr(b_0,\ldots, b_d)=1$.
 This defines the phirotope on any permutation of this basis. \item Given a definition of the phirotope on all permutations of a basis $B_1=\{e, x_2,\ldots,x_d\}$, consider an adjacent basis $B_2=\{f, x_2,\ldots,x_d\}$ in the basis graph.
 Let $X\in\Co$ with $\supp(X)=C(B_1,f)$.
 Then the relation